Support for those who received infected NHS blood and their families

-Providing an additional lump sum of £30,000 to all those who are infected with chronic Hepatitis C at Stage 1.
-This will bring the total lump sum all those infected in Scotland have received to at least £50,000, given that those with chronic infection previously received £20,000.
-Most of those with chronic Hepatitis C should already have received this £30,000 payment, but if you have not, please contact the Scottish Infected Blood Support Scheme in the first instance.
+An additional lump sum of £30,000, which has been paid to those who are infected with chronic Hepatitis C (formerly known as Stage 1 of the Skipton Fund).
+This brings the total lump sum all those infected in Scotland have received to at least £50,000, given that those with chronic infection previously received £20,000.

 - Increasing Scottish Government funding for a Support and Assistance grants scheme for those infected and their families.